Duke of Edinburgh’s Award

 DofE is an embodiment of everything Pears Foundation believes in.
 By empowering young people to drive their own success and offering a focus for their endeavours, DofE is investing in their lives for the long term.
 What they learn here stays with them as they find their path in life, whether that's their education, their career or the community they live in.
 This is an investment in Britain's next generation, delivered at the right time and in the right way.Sir Trevor Pears CMG

-Founded by HRH the Duke of Edinburgh in 1956, the award scheme has continued to grow and evolve, maintaining its relevance and increasing its impact on the lives of young people.
-The Award offers Bronze, Silver and Gold levels requiring varying degrees of participation and achievement across five sections.
+The Award offers Bronze, Silver and Gold levels requiring varying degrees of participation and achievement across five sections:

-- Volunteering: The Award encourages participants to make a real difference to other people’s lives.
+- The volunteering section encourages participants to make a real difference to other people’s lives.

-- Skills: The skills section helps people to discover what they’re passionate about and gives them a place to hone their skills in ways that will benefit them in the workplace and beyond.
+- The skills section helps people to discover what they’re passionate about and gives them an opportunity to develop skills that will benefit them in the workplace and beyond.

-- Expedition: Unforgettable experiences and a chance to apply the skills they’ve learned, the expedition builds teamwork and leadership skills in a unique environment.
+- The expedition builds teamwork and leadership skills in a unique environment.

-- Residential: Boosting independence and confidence, residential programmes involve immersion in a new environment, giving Gold award candidates a chance to take their skills a stage further.
+- Gold award candidates have a chance to take their skills a stage further through residential programmes.

 Pears Foundation has supported the DofE’s core work for almost two decades.
 Our relationship began with support for community projects to increase access to the Award.
 This led to our funding a major Impact Research study conducted by the University of Northampton and a post in the policy department.
 As the partnership developed we moved to unrestricted funding and have provided this consistently since 2010.